conduktor/kafka-security-manager/README.md

     - `com.github.conduktor.ksm.source.NoSourceAcl` (default): No source for the ACLs.
 Only use with `KSM_READONLY=true`
     - `com.github.conduktor.ksm.source.FileSourceAcl`: get the ACL source from a file on disk.
 Good for POC
     - `com.github.conduktor.ksm.source.GitHubSourceAcl`: get the ACL from GitHub.
 Great to get started quickly and store the ACL securely under version control.
-    - `com.github.conduktor.ksm.source.GitLabSourceAcl`: get the ACL from GitLab using pesonal access tokens.
+    - `com.github.conduktor.ksm.source.GitLabSourceAcl`: get the ACL from GitLab using personal access tokens.
 Great to get started quickly and store the ACL securely under version control.
       - `SOURCE_GITLAB_REPOID` GitLab project id
       - `SOURCE_GITLAB_FILEPATH` Path to the ACL file in GitLab project
       - `SOURCE_GITLAB_BRANCH` Git Branch name